zoowe/dlePy/TUTORIALS/LESSON_02/README.md

 plt.savefig( 'plot.png', dpi = 300, bbox_inches = 'tight' )
 ```

-### More about `numpy`
+### :large_blue_diamond: More about `numpy`
 Quote from http://www.numpy.org/
 ```
 NumPy is the fundamental package for scientific computing with Python.
 It contains among other things:

 - a powerful N-dimensional array object
 - sophisticated (broadcasting) functions
 - tools for integrating C/C++ and Fortran code
 - useful linear algebra, Fourier transform, and random number capabilities

 Besides its obvious scientific uses, NumPy can also be used as an efficient multi-dimensional container of generic data.
 Arbitrary data-types can be defined.
 This allows NumPy to seamlessly and speedily integrate with a wide variety of databases.
 ```
 `numpy` tutorial: https://docs.scipy.org/doc/numpy/user/quickstart.html

-## Final products
+## :three: Final products
 The following items must be delivered to `LESSON_02` folder before moving to `LESSON_03`
 1. A code, named `plot.py`, that does the following:
 - Create an `x1` array whose elements are intergers from -100 to 100.
 Hint: Using `np.array` and `range(m, n)`